parth-patel010/javascript/Exercise - Javascript Basics/Questions/questionlist.md

+# JavaScript Basic Exercises 🚀

+## 📝 Instructions
+1. Open your browser's Developer Tools (Right-click > Inspect > Console)
+2. If you get a warning about pasting being disabled:
-Note: do these exercises in the console (right-click > Inspect > console )
+   - Type `allow pasting` in the console

-Note 2: if you try to copy-paste code in the console , you might get a warning, saying pasting is disabled.
-To fix this, type allow pasting in console and press Enter.

-1a.
-Use alert(...);to display 'Good morning!" in popup.
+   - Press Enter
+   - Now you can paste your code

+## 🎯 Basic Exercises

+### 1. Alert and Console Output
+1. Display 'Good morning!' in a popup using `alert()`

-1b.
-Display your name in a popup.
+2. Display your name in a popup using `alert()`

-1c.
-Using math,calculate 10+5 in the console.
+3. Basic Math Operations
+   - Calculate 10 + 5 in the console
-1d.
-Calculate 20-5 in the console.
+   - Calculate 20 - 5 in the console
-1e.
-Calculate 2+2-5 in the console.
+   - Calculate 2 + 2 - 5 in the console

+4. DOM Manipulation
-1f.
-Use document.body.innerHTML = ...; to display 'Good morning!' on the web page.
+   - Display 'Good morning!' on the web page using `document.body.innerHTML`
-1g.
-Display your name on the web page.
+   - Display your name on the web page using `document.body.innerHTML`

+## 🏆 Challenge Exercises

+### 1. Shopping Cart Calculation
+Calculate the total cost of:
+- T-shirt: $10
+- Socks: $8
+- Dinner plates: $20

+### 2. Bank Account Balance
+Track your money:
+- Initial balance: $100
+- Lunch expense: -$20
+- Dinner expense: -$50
+- Job income: +$200

-### Challenge Exercises
+### 3. DOM Manipulation Challenge

-1h.
-Your order a T-shirt for $10, socks for $8, and dinner plates for $20.
-Use Javascript to calculate the total cost of your order.
-1i.
-Your bank account has $100,you spend $20 on lunch, $50 on dinner, and earn $200 from your job.
-Calculate how much money you have.
+Clear the web page content using `document.body.innerHTML`

+## 💡 Tips
+- Use `console.log()` to see your results in the console
+- Use `alert()` for popup messages
-1j.
-Use document.body.innerHTML = ...; to make the web page blank.
+- Use `document.body.innerHTML` to modify web page content
+- Remember to use proper JavaScript syntax (semicolons, quotes, etc.)

+---
+*Complete these exercises in order to build a strong foundation in JavaScript basics.*